Riot police clash with May Day protesters in Istanbul

 After Erdogan's warning against trying to march on Taksim, the government suggested instead that the May Day gathering should take place at a venue on the outskirts of the city.
 The unions rejected that idea.

 "We will be in Taksim despite the irrational and illegal ban.
-All roads will lead to Taksim on May Day, and our struggle for labour, equality, freedom, justice and peace will continue," the main unions said in a statement ahead of the day of protest.
+All roads will lead to Taksim on May Day, and our struggle for labour, equality, freedom, justice and peace will continue," the main unions said in a joint statement on Wednesday.

 On the main Istiklal shopping street leading to Taksim, hundreds of police, some in plain clothes, others in riot gear, sat outside shuttered shops.
-Tourists were searched by police as they tried to enter the area, normally one of the busiest in the city of 15 million people.
+A handful of disgruntled tourists were searched by police as they tried to enter the area, normally one of the busiest in the city of 15 million people.

 "This is supposed to be a friendly place for tourists.
 This is a terrible way to treat visitors," said Mustafa, from Cairo.